DrThomasAger/smile/README.md

 ## Model-Agnostic & Ultra-flexible!

-[= Copy and paste into any of these:

-1.
-2.
-3.

 You can copy and paste it right into your **favorite Large Language Model (LLM)** as ***(: Smile*** works with all models:

 * ✓ Open source like gpt-oss, qwen, or (: ***Kimi K2:*** Powerful & free. [https://www.kimi.com](https://www.kimi.com/)